 File permissions and ownership are the basic and yet essential security concepts in Linux.
 You probably are already familiar with these terms already.
 It typically looks like this:

 Apart from these regular permissions, there are a few special file permissions and not many Linux users are aware of it.

 To start talking about of special permissions, I am going to presume that you have some knowledge of the basic file permissions.
 If not, please read our excellent guide explaining Linux file permission.

-Now I’m gonna show you some special permissions with new letters on Linux file system.
+Now I’m gonna show you some special permissions with new letters on the Linux file system.

 In this example, the passwd command, responsible to change the password of a user, has the letter

 s on the same place we expect to see